Tea-pott/Alien-Invasion-Classic/README.md

 # Alien-Invasion-Classic
-This is Space Invaders style arcade game made with pygame library.
+This is Space Invaders style arcade game made with Pygame.